ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/2-cred/_index.md

 quay.io/ansible/awx-ee  0.2.0   68b8d8c4702d  2 months ago  1.25 GB
 ```
 - Yup, it's there as it was pulled from the registry when you first run an ad hoc command.
-- No we want to observe how an EE is run as a container when you execute your automation. `podman ps -w 2` will tell us, the `-w` option updates the output regularly.
+- Now we want to observe how an EE is run as a container when you execute your automation. `podman ps -w 2` will list running containers, the `-w` option updates the output regularly.
 Run the command, it will show you something like this:
 ```
 CONTAINER ID  IMAGE   COMMAND  CREATED  STATUS  PORTS   NAMES
 ```
 - Keep podman running, now it's time to execute some automation.
-Just click the **Relaunch** button in the Automation Controller's web UI you prepared for above and keep an eye on the output in the terminal (you might have to switch the browser tab quickly)!
+- In the web UI run an ad hoc command again.
+Go to **Resources → Inventories → Workshop Inventory**
+- In the **Hosts** view select the three hosts.
+- Click **Run Command**.
+Specify the ad hoc command as you did before:
+  - **Module**: command
+  - **Arguments**: sleep 60
+  - **Next**
+  - **Execution Environment**: Controller Default EE
+  - **Next**
+  - **Machine Credential**: Workshop Credentials
+  - Click **Launch**

-- For some seconds you'll see a container is launched to run the ad hoc command and then removed again:
+Now go back to the **VS Code** terminal.
+You'll see a container is launched to run the ad hoc command and then removed again:

 ```
 CONTAINER ID  IMAGE                         COMMAND               CREATED       STATUS            PORTS   NAMES c8e9a13ab475  quay.io/ansible/awx-ee:0.2.0  ssh-agent sh -c t...
 1 second ago  Up 2 seconds ago          ansible_runner_18
 ```
+{{% notice tip %}}
+The `sleep 60` command was only used to keep the container running for some time.
+Your output will differ slightly.
+{{% /notice %}}

 - Feel free to relaunch the job again!
 - Stop `podman` with `CTRL-C`.